 2001 – 2007

-The 2001 redesign significantly updated the identity of the media franchise and brought a blue and black badge.
+The 2001 redesign significantly updated the media franchise’s identity and introduced a blue-and-black badge.
 The emblem remained textual but acquired curly elements on some letters.
 For example, the letters “T” and “F” are shown larger than the others and have pointed legs, and the “R” and “S” are connected at the bottom by a long tape in the form of a sound wave.
-Gradient blue “Transformers” is placed on a black background and outlined with a blue line following its outline.
+The gradient blue “Transformers” is placed on a black background and outlined with a blue line.
 Moreover, some signs are supplemented with cuts.

 2007 – 2014

-During this period, the brand regained its old name: it is ungrouped into two parts and located in different lines.
+During this period, the brand regained its old name: it was split into two parts and placed on different lines.
 Rough serif characters do not have serifs.
 They are outlined in black and decorated with metal plates.
 But their surface is not shiny but matte.
-Also, a non-standard configuration of some letters appeared: the capital “A” again looks like a pyramid or delta, and “n” and “m” are converted to lower case.
+Also, a non-standard configuration of some letters appeared: the capital “A” again looks like a pyramid or delta, and “n” and “m” are converted to lowercase.

 2014 – today

-The changes made to the logo brought brightness: the developers returned it to the red color and the letters’ standard appearance, except the “A,” which remained in the form of a triangle with an open bottom.
-The rest of the characters are written in a different font – smooth, even, elongated.
+The changes to the logo brought brightness: the developers returned it to red and its standard appearance, except for the “A,” which remained a triangle with an open bottom.
+The rest of the characters are written in a different font, smooth, even, elongated.

 Icon

 Faction insignia in the form of masks were used on Hasbro toys in the 1980s.
-They were intended to immediately determine who is the villain and who is the hero.
+They were intended to immediately determine the villain and the hero.
 There were several such symbols, but the main ones were two.
 And one of them is Autobot, a stylized copy of Prowl’s face.

-A distinctive fraction mark is placed on the packaging of toys.
+A distinctive fraction mark is placed on toy packaging.
 Initially, it was stylized like metal – the glossy surface seemed to shine with light.
 As before, it consisted of plates of different configurations, resembling irregular polygons with through cuts.
 They are combined in such a way that they form a face with empty eye sockets.
 The mask was painted in three colors: red, white, and blue in the early version.

-In 2007, the logo was changed to match the style of the new film.
+In 2007, the logo was changed to match the new film’s style.
 To do this, the developers removed the color, leaving the black face on a white background to make it look intimidating.
 For the same purpose, they made his evil eyes, thinning the lines and sharpening them at the bridge of the nose.
 The authors raised the diagonal strokes on the improvised forehead a little higher.

 Font and Colors

-The Transformers identity is mainly conveyed by text, which the developers constantly changed to match the symbology with the design of toys and characters in media products.
+The Transformers’ identity is primarily conveyed through text, which the developers constantly revised to align the symbology with the design of toys and characters across media products.
 There are also individual icons that represent the factions.

 For the logo, a personal font was created, which is called Transformers Movie.
 Its developer is the Alphabet & Type studio.
 This option was recently approved and used in the movie of the same name.
 But earlier, a different typeface was used in the emblem – italic.